Automatic Warning System: GWR automatic train control

 It was possible for specially equipped GWR locomotives to operate over shared lines electrified on the third-rail principle (Smithfield Market, Paddington Suburban and Addison Road).
 At the entrance to the electrified sections a particular, high-profile contact ramp (4+1/2 in instead of the usual 2+1/2 in) raised the locomotive's contact shoe until it engaged with a ratchet on the frame.
 A corresponding raised ramp at the end of the electrified section released the ratchet.
 It was found, however, that the heavy traction current could interfere with the reliable operation of the on-board equipment when traversing these routes and it was for this reason that, in 1949, the otherwise "well proven" GWR system was not selected as the national standard (see below).

 Notwithstanding the heavy commitment of maintaining the lineside and locomotive batteries, the GWR installed the equipment on all its main lines.
 For many years, Western Region (successors to the GWR) locomotives were dual fitted with both GWR ATC and BR AWS system.

 Strowger–Hudd system

 By the 1930s, other railway companies, under pressure from the Ministry of Transport, were considering systems of their own.
 A non-contact method based on magnetic induction was preferred, to eliminate the problems caused by snowfall and day-to-day wear of the contacts which had been discovered in existing systems.
 The Strowger-Hudd system of Alfred Ernest Hudd (c.
 1883 – 1958) used a pair of magnets, one a permanent magnet and one an electro-magnet, acting in sequence as the train passed over them.
-Hudd patented his invention and offered it for development to the Automatic Telephone Manufacturing Company of Liverpool (a subsidiary of the Strowger Automatic Telephone Exchange Company of Chicago).
+Hudd patented his invention and offered it for development to the Automatic Telephone Manufacturing Company of Liverpool (a subsidiary of the Strowger Automatic Telephone Exchange Company of Chicago, Illinois).
 It was tested by the Southern Railway, London & North Eastern Railway and the London, Midland & Scottish Railway but these trials came to nothing.